-A good day for Pierre who saw the the first TREE PIPIT (pipit des arbres) of the year, along with 3 perched HAWFINCHES (grosbec) and a nice MARSH HARRIER (busard des roseau) going through at 12h20.
-Also of note in the afternoon were the rather late reports of a perched SISKIN and a REDWING (mauvis).
+A good day for Pierre who saw the the first TREE PIPIT (pipit des arbres) of the year along with 3 perched HAWFINCHES (grosbec) and a nice MARSH HARRIER (busard des roseau) going through at 12h20.
+Also of note in the afternoon were a perched SISKIN and a REDWING (mauvis).

 Pierre reported the first WILLOW WARBLER (pouillot fitis) this morning, flitting around the pond.
 Also noted were 2 HAWFINCHES and 5 SISKINS flying north